 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-Your doctor may suggest an ACTH test if your 17-OH progesterone level is between 200 - 800 ng/dL.
+Your doctor may suggest an ACTH test if 17-OH progesterone level is between 200 - 800 ng/dL.

 17-hydroxyprogesterone; Progesterone - 17-OH

 Fritz MA, Speroff L. Normal and abnormal sexual development.
 In: Speroff L, Fritz MA, eds.
 Clinical Gynecologic Endocrinology and Infertility.
 8th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2011:chap 9.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2011:chap 9.

-Updated by: Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; and Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.